 Either way, this results in damaged possessions and insurance claims.
 When it’s a guitar or an antique that’s broken, that’s one thing.
-But to put your pet in danger is another.
+But to put your snake in danger is another.
 Bear this in mind when you have to fly.
 All you can do is put stickers on your snake’s traveling enclosure.

 2) Heating Pet Snakes During Transportation

 You only really have one option for keeping your snake warm during their flight.
 You have to use something like hand warmers, which you crack and break, and keep warm for hours.
 Better ones will stay warm for up to three days.
 The amount of heat that these give off is limited, so they won’t burn your snake.
-They also don’t pose a danger for the plane.
+They also don’t pose a danger to the plane.

-3) Make Sure Their Enclosure Fits the Bill
+3) Make Sure The Enclosure Is Suitable

-- The enclosure is large enough for the pet to turn around in and sit in comfortably
+- The enclosure is large enough for the pet snake to turn around in and sit in comfortably

 - The enclosure is made of wood, plastic, metal or something similar